-The causes of painful lesions of lips’ mucous membrane are the harmful impacts of the environment, sharp temperature changes in winter and summer, leading to weathering, drying and cracking.
-Excessive intake of spicy, hot, salty and acidic foods can also cause inflammation.
-Besides, the following reasons contribute to the development of cheilitis:
+The causes of painful lesions of the lips’ mucous membrane are the harmful impacts of the environment, sharp temperature changes in winter and summer, weathering, drying and cracking.
+Excessively spicy, hot, salty, and acidic foods can cause inflammation.